WeSpeakEnglish/ANTIRTOS/README.md

 5. No need to have a deal with critical sections/mutexes/semaphores, no tasks stack memory overflows.
 Keep your project based on straight forward architecture

 Get rid of complexity!
-Allow your MCU to perform many tasks, while additionally using a very small amount of microcontroller memory.
-Manage function pointer queues in easy way, just through you task there, and pull them from a main loop.
+Allow your MCU to perform many tasks while using a very small amount of microcontroller memory.
+Manage function pointer queues in a simple way by simply placing your tasks there and pulling them from a main loop.
 This approach allows you to keep interrupts fast and at the same time control multitasking in a simple and transparent way.
 Pass arguments to you function, they will be saved in separate queue and handled.

 ### Let’s explain a bit on examples.